Greater Manchester is working to clean up air pollution on local roads.

 We want to clean up our air and protect people’s health in a way that is fair to businesses and residents affected by financial hardship, while meeting the new government legal direction to meet nitrogen dioxide legal limits by 2026.
 In the current economic environment, with increasing information about the harm air pollution causes, achieving this is a delicate balance.

-Work to develop the new investment-led Clean Air Plan has included targeted engagement and research with key impacted groups.
+Work to develop the investment-led Clean Air Plan has included targeted engagement and research with key impacted groups.
 This included working with vehicle-owning groups (like the taxi trade) and representatives of other impacted individuals, such as community and equality-based groups.

 We will continue to work with these groups to ensure we develop a plan that works for Greater Manchester and makes the best use of the government funding available.